Frost Mage PvP Rotation and Playstyle (Shadowlands / 9.0.2)

 Shatter Combinations

-Frozen.
-This is because of your passive, Shatter, which makes it so your Frost spells will critically strike versus frozen targets.
+your Frost spells will critically strike versus frozen targets.
 Aside from

-Fingers of Frost, you have three abilities that can freeze a target:
+Fingers of Frost, you have three abilities that can freeze a target;

 Freeze,